 In theory we'll also answer yes to that question, but here’s the problem: Even when we do resolve to be happier—to stress less or to kick worry to the curb—it’s tough to come up with concrete ways to achieve our goals.
 Indeed, improving your mental and emotional well-being is much easier said than done, and it can feel totally overwhelming.
 Just making the decision to start feeling better isn’t always enough direction to actually get you on the right track.

 The good news is that research shows that you can significantly enhance and support your mental health just by engaging in some simple self-care practices.
 These four will go a long way:

 1. Mind your gut health with a probiotic.

 No surprise here!
 First on the list when it comes to caring for your psychological health is taking care of your gut, specifically, nurturing all the trillions of microbes that live there.
 This hardworking community of microorganisms—collectively known as the gut microbiome—has a lot more to do with your mental health than you may think.

 You see, the beneficial bacteria in your gut (also known as probiotics) can communicate with your brain to bring about significant mood changes that affect your emotions on both a day-to-day and a long-term basis.
-These helpful gut bugs can alleviate and prevent depressive symptoms (even when the depression is related to an unhealthy diet), reduce anxiety, and decrease stress.
+These helpful gut bugs can alleviate and prevent depressive symptoms1 (even when the depression2 is related to an unhealthy diet), reduce anxiety, and decrease stress.

 Your action tip: Commit to supporting your microbiome on a daily basis by choosing a whole food diet high in plant-based fibers and by taking an effective, multi-strain probiotic supplement that delivers billions of mighty microbes deep into your gut, where they can get to work supporting your mental health from the belly up.
 And since prebiotic fiber is so crucial to a healthy gut, you may want to consider adding an organic prebiotic powder supplement to your daily regimen to keep your gut bugs going strong.